AAdewunmi/Store-Order-Fulfilment-System/README.md

 #### This is an Store Order Fulfilment RESTful API for Spring Boot, which performs CRUD operations on an in-memory database.

+#### CRUD Operations:

+- Find all orders
+- Find order by id
+- Create new order
+- Amend an existing order
+- Delete Order

 #### An implementation of a SPRING quide: "Building REST services with Spring".

 ## 2. Tech Stack: